magnusbaeck/logstash-filter-verifier/README.md

 ```

 When you feed events like this to Logstash it's likely that the
-input used will have its codec set to "json".
+input used will have its codec set to "json_lines".
 This is something we
 should mimic on the Logstash Filter Verifier side too.
 Use `codec` for
 that: